swa-group1/corona-defense-server/README.md

 # Corona Defense Game Server

-Server for the Corona Defense game, written in C# for the ASP.NET runtime.
-Client implemented in [`swa-group1/corona-defense-client`](https://github.com/swa-group1/corona-defense-client).
+Server for the Corona Defense game, an online multiplayer variation of the classic tower defense genre.
+Written in C# for the ASP.NET runtime.
+Client implemented at [`swa-group1/corona-defense-client`](https://github.com/swa-group1/corona-defense-client).

 ## Project Structure